Installing Amper's aggregator

 Plug sensor into aggregator

-Plug the sensor cable into the digital's aggregator’s first available analog input port.
+Plug the sensor cable into the aggregator’s first available analog input port.

 If you have multiple sensors, start at port 1 and plug the rest into ports 2 and then 3.